-2016 2015
+2018(5) 2017

-Audit Fees (1) \$ 8.2 \$ 9.6
+Audit Fees (1) \$5.7 \$ 8.5

-Audit-Related Fees (2) 2.3 1.1
+Audit-Related Fees (2) \$0.1 \$ 1.5

-Tax Fees (3) 5.0 3.6
+Tax Fees (3) \$2.7 \$ 4.9

-All Other Fees (4) 1.7 1.4
+All Other Fees (4) \$0.5 \$ 1.3

-Total \$17.2 \$15.7
+Total \$9.0 \$16.2

-- (1) Includes fees associated with annual integrated audits of Huntsman Corporation and Huntsman International LLC, reviews of Quarterly Reports on Form 10-Q, a joint venture audit and statutory audits required internationally.
-We reclassified \$1.0 million of 2015 audit fees, relating to the audit and review of carved-out entities, as audit-related fees. - (2) Includes fees associated with services related to registration statements, comfort letters, and the audit and review of carved-out entities. - (3) Includes fees associated with tax compliance, tax advice and tax planning services including, but not limited to, international tax compliance and advice, federal and state tax advice, mergers and acquisitions tax advice, assistance with the preparation of foreign and domestic tax returns, and tax restructuring services related to the Pigments and Additives spin-off transaction. - (4) Includes fees for other permissible work performed by Deloitte Consulting LLP.
-The services relate to engagements to provide advice, observations, and recommendations regarding the Pigments and Additives spin-off planning structure, as well as operations, maintenance, supply chain, sourcing and procurement to be considered by the Company.
+- (1) Includes fees associated with annual integrated audits of Huntsman Corporation and Huntsman International LLC, reviews of Quarterly Reports on Form 10-Q, a joint venture audit and statutory audits required internationally. - (2) Includes fees associated with services related to registration statements, comfort letters, financial accounting and reporting consultations, and the audit and review of carved-out entities. - (3) Includes fees associated with tax compliance, tax advice and tax planning services including, but not limited to, international tax compliance and advice, federal and state tax advice, mergers and acquisitions tax advice, assistance with the preparation of foreign and domestic tax returns, and tax restructuring services related to the Pigments and Additives spin-off transaction. - (4) Includes fees for other permissible work performed by Deloitte Consulting LLP.
+The services relate to engagements to provide advice, observations, and recommendations regarding the Pigments and Additives spin off planning structure, digital supply chain roadmap study, and accounting and financial reporting matters for certain strategic transactions considered by our company. - (5) Excludes fees for services provided to Venator Materials PLC and its subsidiaries as it was deconsolidated on December 3, 2018.